court seal

 See Daily Journal for complete court proceedings.

-No. 25-0220/NA.
+No. 26-0109/AR.
 U.S. v.
-Eric C. Babbitt.
-CCA 202300286.
-On consideration of the petition for grant of review of the decision of the United States Navy-Marine Corps Court of Criminal Appeals, it is ordered that said petition is hereby granted on the following issues:
+Sherwood E. Reed.
+CCA 20240321.
+On consideration of the petition for grant of review of the decision of the United States Army Court of Criminal Appeals, it is ordered that said petition is granted on the following issue:

 Supplement brief No reply brief